munkiat/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 This guide should help a user of Tyk's self managed offering in debugging common issues.
 A helpful way to go about this is by:

-1. Isolating your components to see where the error is coming
+1. Isolating your components to see where the error is coming from
 2. Enabling debug logs to ensure you get all the information you need

 ## Gateway `/hello` endpoint